ng-Classic/ng-classic/aio/content/guide/i18n-common-overview.md

 # Common Internationalization tasks

-Use the following Angular Classictasks to internationalize your project.
+Use the following Angular Classic tasks to internationalize your project.

 *   Use built-in pipes to display dates, numbers, percentages, and currencies in a local format.
 *   Mark text in component templates for translation.
 *   Mark plural forms of expressions for translation.
 *   Mark alternate text for translation.

-After you prepare your project for an international audience, use the [Angular ClassicCLI][AioCliMain] to localize your project.
+After you prepare your project for an international audience, use the [Angular Classic CLI][AioCliMain] to localize your project.
 Complete the following tasks to localize your project.

 *   Use the CLI to extract marked text to a *source language* file.